fkyprianou/deved-platform/content/blog/en/build-an-interactive-voice-response-menu-using-node-js-and-express.md

 ## Create a Voice-Enabled Vonage Application

 To use the [Vonage Voice API](https://developer.vonage.com/voice/voice-api/overview), you must create a [Vonage Application](https://developer.vonage.com/application/overview) from the developer portal.
-If you don't have an account, then go ahead and create one, as we provide credits to get started.
-No credit card is required.

 <sign-up></sign-up>